RihannatAdekunle/GooglePlayStoreApp---Project/README.md

 Once the data was cleaned, several analytical questions were addressed to uncover trends and patterns in the Play Store.
 These questions include:

-1. **Top 5 Categories by Average Rating:**
-   - Which categories have the highest average ratings?

-2. **Apps with the Most Installs Across Genres:**
+1. **Top-Rated Categories**: Identify the top 5 categories with the highest average app ratings to determine which types of apps are most liked by users.

-   - Which apps have the highest number of installs across different genres?
+2. **Popular Apps Across Genres**: Analyze which apps have the highest number of installs in different genres to understand the popularity of certain apps within specific genres.

-3. **Most Common Android Version Required:**
-   - What is the most common Android version required by apps?
+3. **Common Android Version**: Discover the most common Android version required to find out the typical compatibility range of apps.

-4. **Top Apps by Installs in Each Category:**
+4. **Top Apps by Installs in Each Category**: Highlight the leading apps in each category by install count, revealing market leaders and user preferences.
-   - Identify the app with the most installs in each category.

-5. **Apps with Above-Average Ratings by Genre:**
-   - Which apps have higher than average ratings in their respective genres?
+5. **Above-Average Rated Apps by Genre**: Identify apps with ratings higher than the average within their genre to understand which apps are outperforming their peers.

-6. **Percentage of Free Apps by Category:**
-   - What percentage of apps are free in each category?
+6. **Percentage of Free Apps**: Find the percentage of free apps in each category to reveal pricing strategies across different categories.

-7. **Most Expensive Paid Apps:**
-   - Which are the top 10 most expensive paid apps?
+7. **Most Expensive Paid Apps**: Discover the most expensive paid apps to understand how developers price premium content.

-8. **Average Price of Paid Apps and Category Distribution:**
-   - What is the average price of paid apps, and which categories have the most paid apps?
+8. **Average Price and Paid Apps Distribution**: Analyze the average price of paid apps and their distribution across categories to identify where users are willing to spend money.

-9. **Rating Distribution Across Categories:**
-   - How are ratings distributed across different categories (e.g., Poor, Fair, Good, Very Good, Best)?

-10. **Top Genres by Total Installs and Growth Trends:**
-    - Which genres have the highest number of total installs, and how have they grown over time?
+9. **Rating Distribution**: Examine rating distribution across categories to understand how users rate apps in different categories and identify opportunities for improvement.

+10. **Growth Trends by Genre**: Investigate growth trends in installs for the top genres over time to predict future trends and identify growth opportunities.

-11. **Improvement in Category Ratings After Last Update:**
-    - Which categories have seen the most improvement in their average ratings after the last update?
+11. **Improvement in Ratings After Updates**: Examine which categories have seen the most improvement in ratings after updates to assess the effectiveness of app updates.

 ## Conclusion